xdvom03/klaus/documentation.md

 # Crawling

 Crawling functionality is provided.
 It respects robots.txt and properly identifies itself in request headers.
 It is only accessible by the REPL, not from the GUI.

-## Focused crawler model - Queuebot

-This is a basic bot behaviour model.
-The bot maintains a queue of links.
-In each step, it takes the best scoring link (according to a scoring system provided as a parameter), finds all its links, then follows the best-scoring one.
+Pending class expansion, only an unfocused crawler is included.

+## Bot behaviour

+The system utilised (BackBot) always follows a random valid link (see below).
+If impossible, it places the current URL on a blacklist, then moves back.
+If it fails to find intra-domain links, it attempts to at least find an inter-domain link (note to self: this is dubious).
+It is optimised for speed - only considers links until it finds a valid one.

-### Link choice limitations
+## Link choice limitations

 To avoid getting stuck on a particular domain, the bot always stays on a single domain for a given number of steps (ignoring inter-domain links), then forcefully changes domains (ignoring intra-domain links and all domains it had already visited).
 All links with too few words, too many unknown characters, or too many unknown words are ignored.
-If there are no viable links, the site is discarded.
-This creates empty space in the queue, so the next step produces two (or however many are needed to fill the queue) new links instead of one.

-## Wanderbot

-Scores a link based on the probability of it belonging to a target folder.
-Could work if the target class was common enough to be found at random.

-## Zoombot
+## Zoombot valuation

-Below a certain value (somewhere around 10<sup>-3</sup>), the actual probability is more influenced by the volume of text and coincidences than proximity of topics.
+This valuation will most likely be used for the focused crawler: Below a certain value (somewhere around 10<sup>-3</sup>), the actual probability is more influenced by the volume of text and coincidences than proximity of topics.
 Thus, in such cases, the bot should head in the most promising direction.
 A new scoring system works toward this goal: The score has two parts.
 First priority is the deepest folder that shows up as the first in classification (first all steps of the way).
 Second priority is the probability of the next level being correct.
 This would let the bot get somewhat close when there is no fully correct link, then eventually zoom in to the correct final folder.

-## Unfocused crawler - Classbot
+## Running the bot

-Starts with a seed, then crawls randomly (similarly to Queuebot, but without the evaluation step), placing everything it finds in mock folders.
-Downloads all found pages into files.
+BackBot starts with a seed and behaviour parameters.
+It places everything it finds in mock folders and downloads all found pages into the *files* folder.
 Currently, creating a separate *files* folder for it must be done manually.
 The old folder is not needed as long as the corpus had been rebuilt.
-Unlike the queuebot, survives its queue emptying out by restarting from a random point along the way (which can work because of the randomness factor).
-It is optimised for speed - unlike Queuebot, only considers links until it has enough to refill the queue.
+Instead, one from an old crawl may be used to ban already known domains.

 # UI

 ## Missing pieces

-classes cannot be merged or removed programattically - this must be done by manually moving the underlying folders in "DATA/classes/".
+classes cannot be merged or removed programatically - this must be done by manually moving the underlying folders in "DATA/classes/", then rebuilding the corpus.

 ## REPL